tim877/List-App/README.md

 ## Användning

-### 1. Skapa en lista:
+### 1. Create a List:

-- Fyll i textfältet med önskat objekt och välj en kategori.
+- Fill in the text field with the desired item and select a category.
-- Klicka på "Submit" för att lägga till objektet i den valda kategorin.
+- Click "Submit" to add the item to the selected category.

-### 2. Redigera och ta bort objekt:
+### 2. Edit and Delete Items:

-- Klicka på "Edit" för att ändra texten i ett objekt.
+- Click "Edit" to change the text of an item.
-- Klicka på "Delete" för att ta bort ett objekt från listan.
+- Click "Delete" to remove an item from the list.

-### 3. Rensa data i en kategori:
+### 3. Clear Data in a Category:

-- Välj en kategori från dropdown-menyn och klicka på "Clear All Data In Category" för att rensa all data i den valda kategorin.
+- Select a category from the dropdown menu and click "Clear All Data In Category" to clear all data in the selected category.

-### 4. Hantera kategorier:
+### 4. Manage Categories:

-- Klicka på "Add Category" för att skapa en ny kategori.
+- Click "Add Category" to create a new category.
-- Välj en kategori från dropdown-menyn och klicka på "Delete Selected Category" för att ta bort en kategori.
+- Select a category from the dropdown menu and click "Delete Selected Category" to remove a category.

-## Teknologier
+## Technologies

-- **React**: För användargränssnittet och komponentstruktur.
+- **React**: For the user interface and component structure.
-- **Material-UI**: För styling och UI-komponenter.
+- **Material-UI**: For styling and UI components.
-- **Axios**: För att hantera API-anrop.
+- **Axios**: For handling API requests.
-- **Node.js & Express**: Används på server-sidan för att hämta och spara data.
+- **Node.js & Express**: Used on the server-side for fetching and saving data.